 No. Seals and badges of this type can be copied to sites that do not use the ACM service, and used inappropriately to establish trust under false pretenses.
 To protect our customers and the reputation of Amazon, we do not allow our logo to be used in this manner.

-You can identify which users and accounts called AWS APIs for services that support AWS CloudTrail, the source IP address the calls were made from, and when the calls occurred.
+You can identify which users and accounts called Amazon APIs for services that support Amazon CloudTrail, the source IP address the calls were made from, and when the calls occurred.
 For example, you can identify which user made an API call to associate a certificate provided by ACM with an Elastic Load Balancer and when the Elastic Load Balancing service decrypted the key with a KMS API call.

 Managed renewal and deployment